Doru Isac - 'Dynamic' India more than just a cricketing nation | Goal.com

 India Technical Director Doru Isac feels that Indians have what it takes to succeed in football and refused to label the country as just a cricketing nation.
 The Romanian, at a media briefing on Friday, also stressed on the importance of developing a unified structure to take Indian football a step further.

 "If you ask me personally, I strongly believe in the national genes of Indians.
-You are very agile people, you have the tempo of the movement.
+You are very agile people, you have tempo in your movement.
 Don't forget you have the best dancer in the world," he stated.

 "We need to update the knowledge and coaching education which is a tremendously important job.
 For me, it's one of the most important things to work with the national coaching schools to develop the coaches and to be updated.
 We need to create that concept and philosophy as we learn to play as a nation.